sjvrijn/mf2/JOSS-paper/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'MF2: A Collection of Multi-Fidelity Benchmark Functions in Python'
 tags:
   - Python
   - optimization